FERPA - Family Educational Rights and Privacy Act

 Can my son/daughter grant me access to their education records?

-If your son/daughter chooses to grant you access to their educational records, they may do so by filling out and submitting a "Consent for Release" form in the Records Office.
+If your son/daughter chooses to grant you access to their educational records, they may do so by filling out and submitting a "Consent for Release" form in the Registrar's Office.
 This can be a one-time release or a permanent release.
-A student can also choose to reverse a permanent release by visiting the Records Office and filling out appropriate paperwork.
+A student can also choose to reverse a permanent release by visiting the Registrar's Office and filling out appropriate paperwork.

 For emergency purposes.
 How can I contact my son/daughter?